-On the giant steps, children can crawl, climb up and slide down again.
-Besides creating a play area, the steps provide a room for seating or hanging out observing the other children play.
-Below the steps you enter a cave-like open space, where the children can play together in the playhouses or sandpit, swing or play hide and seek in a long play tunnel.
+On the giant steps, children can both crawl, climb up and slide down again.
+Besides creating a play area, the steps provide a room for seating or hanging out observing other children play.
+Below the steps you can enter a cave-like open space, where the children can play in playhouses, a sandpit, swing or play hide and seek in a long play tunnel.

-A large transparent play cage is put on the side of the playground, where children will find climbing challenges and develop their motor skills.
+A large transparent play cage is put on the side of the playground.
+Here the children will find climbing challenges and develop their motor skills.
 Next to the play cage is a sports court for football and other ball games.

 Swinging games stimulate the vestibular sense

-Crawling, climbing and ball games stimulate the kinestetic sense
+Crawling, climbing and ball games stimulate the kinesthetic sense

 Touching different materials stimulate the tactile sense